www.eastersealsia.org Listed by lynx Ransomware Group

 Easterseals Iowa provides an Assistive Technology Program that supports Iowans of all ages with disabilities, including the aging population, in finding and utilizing assistive technology to enhance their daily lives.
 Their services include personalized consultations, a demonstration center, a lending library, and access to durable medical equipment.
 They also offer education and training opportunities, both in-person and online, to help individuals understand and obtain the necessary devices.
 The program aims to promote independence and improve the quality of life for individuals with disabil

-On June 18, 2026, the lynx Ransomware Group listed the Iowa nonprofit Easterseals Iowa on its leak site, confirming that internal files had been exfiltrated from www.eastersealsia.org during a ransomware attack.
+On June 18, 2026, the lynx Ransomware Group listed the Iowa nonprofit Easterseals Iowa on its leak site, claiming that internal files had been exfiltrated from www.eastersealsia.org during a ransomware attack.
 The organization provides assistive technology services, training, and durable medical equipment to Iowans of all ages with disabilities, including children and older adults.
 Public reporting indicates the number of individuals whose data was exposed remains unknown.

 Available reporting describes the incident as a classic ransomware operation: attackers gained access to Easterseals Iowa’s systems, encrypted data, and exfiltrated files before demanding payment.
 The group published proof of the breach on its dark-web leak site on June 18, 2026.
 The exposed material consists of internal files that likely contain donor records, client information, employee details, and operational documents tied to the nonprofit’s assistive technology program.
 No confirmed count of affected records has been released.